 Success in the fight against the aristocracy encouraged the people to make further demands.
 As a result, the law was written down, including criminal law, which was particularly inconvenient for plebe.
 The creation of the written law was undertaken by a special commission of 10 patricians (Decemviri legibus scribundis – hence called decemvirs) in 451 BCE.
 The codification lasted from 451 to 449 BCE The slowness of the commission caused the so-called.
 2nd plebeian secession.
 For fear of a civil war, the patricians agreed to set up a second commission to which two plebeians were admitted.
 The commissions went to Greece to draw on the elements in force in Greek cities to the law being created and in 449 BCE the written law was solemnly proclaimed by the consuls.
 This document contained customary laws that significantly limited the patricians’ strength and activities.
-These rights were published on twelve bronze tables (leges duodecim tabularum) and posted on public view at the Roman Forum so that it could be known to all citizens.
+These rights were published on twelve bronze tablets (leges duodecim tabularum) and posted on public view at the Roman Forum so that it could be known to all citizens.
 The law included private law, certain provisions of criminal law and religious law.
 The law of the XII Tablets did not abolish the division between patricians and plebeians, however, it eliminated the freedom in interpreting the law by patricians.
 To this day, it serves as a model for creating a constitution in democratic states.
 If the Greeks were seen as the unmatched creators of culture, then the inhabitants of the Tiber were admired for their achievements in the field of lawmaking and development.

 Writing down customary law resulted in further transformation of the republic.
 Further offices were established and the powers of the People’s Assembly were increased, which clearly strengthened the state structures.